 Approximately 275 community gardens exist throughout the city of Minneapolis.
 These spaces provide residents with the opportunity to grow their own produce.
+Community gardens provide a cornucopia of benefits to individuals, communities, cities, and even the world.
+Find out more about the Benefits of Community Gardens courtesy of Gardening Matters.

 How the City Supports Community Gardening